Nine out of ten people dream of writing a book.

 Only they're wrong.

 The best investment you can make is in others—an investment in humanity.
 Isn’t that what your book is?
-A book of lessons for others to read and apply to their own lives, a sort of guidebook for a better life.
+A book of lessons for others to read and apply to their own lives, a sort of guidebook for a better life, a creative person's roadmap.

 You are one of the few with the time and means and intellect to produce a book that benefits others, your family and community, and with a little luck, everyone on the planet.

 Some would ask why do such a thing?
-Why spend the next six months putting your ideas to paper if the real beneficiaries are an audiance of readers you've never met?
-Silly question, really.
-Besides, you and I already know the answer.
+Why spend the next ten months putting your ideas to paper if the real beneficiaries are an audience of readers you've never met?

-You’ve led a successful life, earned a bunch of money, travelled enough, and built relationships with some influential people, people who have lent you a hand along the way.
+You’ve led a successful life, earned some money, travelled enough, and built relationships with some influential people, people who have lent you a hand along the way.
 You've experienced the world in a way others haven't, learned a thing or two or three, and now you’re ready to pay it forward.

-And what better use of your precious resources than sharing your wisdom with the world?
+And what better use of your precious energy than sharing your wisdom with the world?

 Here's my one bit of advice: